floydhub/floyd-docs/docs/faq.md

 You can use the floyd [output](../commands/output) command to view the output of your project.
 If you want to use this output in your next run view [this guide](../home/managing_output)

+## Workspaces

+### Do I have to pay for the entire time my Workspace is running?

+Unfortunately, yes.
+As much as we would like to, we are unable to charge you only for the *computation time*.

+This is an engineering challenge.
+When you start a Workspace instance and start executing commands, your state is maintained in memory (both CPU and GPU memory).
+So the instance has to be alive for the entire duration of your Workspace, not just when you are executing commands.

+For example, when you execute `import tensorflow` command in a Jupyter Notebook on Workspaces, TensorFlow will allocate the entire GPU memory to the current session and waits for the next command.
+This makes the instance unusable by anyone else, so we have to charge you for the duration your Workspace is alive.

 ## Billing